 A 4th Generation Family Farm in Shiloh, Illinois

 The Bossler farm in Shiloh, Illinois was purchased in 1926 by Nic Bossler.
 At that time he planted asparagus by the acre.
-The Bossler peach orchard replaced the asparagus and sustained the family along with livestock and corn and beans through the 1970s.
-Later years, home-grown produce was added and the summers became full of gardening and selling produce right from the home-place.
-Fresh sweet corn, tomatoes, squash, and all the standard home-grown fare were available.
-Nic's son, Stanley always liked gladiolus so they were interspersed into the garden.
+The Bossler peach orchard replaced the asparagus and sustained the family along with livestock, corn, and beans through the 1970s.
+In later years, home-grown produce was added, and the summers became full of gardening and selling produce right from the home-place.
+Fresh sweet corn, tomatoes, squash, and all the standard home-grown fares were available.
+Nic's son, Stanley, always liked gladiolus so they were added to the garden.
+Grandpa Stanley and Grandma Marian ran the produce stand at the home-place until 2012.
+In 2013, granddaughter Jessika kept it running one more year.

-Inspired by Grandpa Stanley, the 3rd and 4th generation family members have returned to the gardens and now are supplying the area with locally-grown, specialty cut-flowers, using sustainable gardening efforts.
+Inspired by Grandpa Stanley, the 3rd and 4th generation family members returned to the gardens in 2019 and now are supplying the area with locally-grown, specialty cut-flowers, using sustainable gardening efforts.
 Bossler Gardens serves the O'Fallon-Shiloh Illinois area and can be seen at the O'Fallon Vine Street Station Farmer's Market from May to September.
-Special orders for DIY arrangements and bouquets are available seasonably.
+Special orders for DIY arrangements and bouquets are available seasonally.